Jack12qe/ToDoListApp.v1/README.md

 User also can type **todo list** and which is saved in local storage,
 so this data is existed even if user will exit browser.

-This app present **popular saying** to user randomly with interval of 7s,
+And also this app shows **popular saying** to user randomly with interval of 7s,
 **wheater**, **temparature** and **location**, which is all by user's location.